abnassiri/abnassiri/README.md

 - 🌱 I’m currently learning about python
 - 💞️ I’m looking to collaborate on python script
 - 📫 How to reach me : abdelaaziz.nassiri@gmail.com
+- I started a PhD statdy at Mohamadia ENSET

 <!---
 abnassiri/abnassiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.